thillRobot/mcu-rocket/README_archive.md

   - added data_logger_BNO055, reduced version of data_logger to save code space on NANO - 06/01/2021
   - changed names data_logger and data_logger_BNO055 to data_logger_mkr,nano,test,archive - 06/05/2021
   - this code has grown to a point where it needs its own repository, goodbye /mcu - 06/05/2021
-  - see https://github.com/thillRobot/data-logger.git for the continuation of this project - 06/05/2021
+  - see https://github.com/thillRobot/data-logger.git for the continuation of this project
-  - used git branches to handle different MCUs, added branches mkr-master and nano-master - 06/05/2021